-- Examples of iron-rich foods include meat, including beef, turkey, chicken and pork; seafood, including shrimp, clams, oysters and tuna; vegetables, including spinach, peas, broccoli, sweet potatoes and string beans; bread and cereals, including bran cereals, whole wheat bread and enriched rice; other foods, including beans, lentils, tomato paste, tofu and molasses, according to the American Red Cross.
+- Examples of iron-rich foods include meat, such as beef, turkey, chicken and pork; seafood, such as shrimp, clams, oysters and tuna; vegetables, such as spinach, peas, broccoli, sweet potatoes and string beans; bread and cereals, such as bran cereals, whole wheat bread and enriched rice; other foods, such as beans, lentils, tomato paste, tofu and molasses, according to the American Red Cross.

 In a study of more than 1,900 Finnish men ages 42 to 60 years, published in 1992 published in the journal Circulation, researchers found a link between high levels of iron and increased risk of heart attack.
 In a more recent study, published online in January 2014 in the Journal of Nutrition, researchers found that heme iron, found in meat, increased the risk for coronary heart disease by 57 percent, but no such association was found between non-heme iron and coronary heart disease risk.